mandresm/git4teams_exercise/README.md

 ## Birthday card (text)
 Congratulations dearest Mary Smith!!!
 You are so nice lady!:) I hope your lifepath brings you happiness and light!:)
+New year of life like a spring should bring the flowers!

 ## Decoration items (list)